luca8651/BIRdCAGE/README.md

 "random"  : used to decide whether to randomly sample the space of evolutions

 'track'
-'fr_el'
+'fr_el' : at the end of the evoltion, decides whether to keep (value of 0) or eliminate (value of 1) rearranged chromosomes carrying somatic telomeres [default=1]
-'scorevet'  : weight for each class of operations 'random'
+'scorevet'  : vector of length 3 assigning a weight for each class of operations

 'CD'
 'simple_break'
 'breakop'